 Another 27 words (2 lines of text) are included under the topic Early Kellane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kellane family to the New World and Oceana
+Migration of the Kellane family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Kellanes to arrive in North America: Michael Kelan settled in Boston Massachusetts in 1848; Charles Kellen also settled in Boston Massachusetts the same year; Teresa Kellen settled in San Francisco Cal. in 1852.
 In Newfoundland, Canada, Mary Kelland settled at Scilly Cove in 1792.